panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 sum; // 12
 ```

-The initial value argument is omitted, thus the accumulator is initialized with the value of first item `2`, and the iteration start from the second item.
+The initial value argument is omitted, thus the accumulator is initialized with the value of first item `2`, and the iteration starts from the second item.

 Sometimes you might find useful this optimization.